matteoWorks/SimplePortfolioWebsite/README.md

 ### Assets <a name = "assets"></a>

 Due to the straightforward nature of this template, this portfolio website heavily emphasizes visual elements that represent skills, experiences, and education of an individual.
 Hence many images regarding skills are used.
-These images are located in the _/portfolio-website/src/assets_ folder and are named in the following format: _logo\_\[SKILL\_NAME\].png_.
+These images are located in the "_portfolio-website/src/assets_" folder and are named in the following format: "_logo\_\[SKILL\_NAME\].png_".

-To add a new image, rename it using the template _logo\_\[SKILL\_NAME\].png_ and place it in the _/portfolio-website/src/assets_ folder.
+To add a new image, rename it using the template "_logo\_\[SKILL\_NAME\].png_" and place it in the "_portfolio-website/src/assets_" folder.

 > [!TIP]
 > This template includes a basic set of assets, some of which may not be necessary for your portfolio website.
 Hence it is recommended to remove unused assets to keep your project clean and efficient; \